California time zone clock

 California Daylight Saving Time Explained

-This is where things often get tricky.
+Here’s where things often get tricky.
 California, like most of the United States, observes Daylight Saving Time (DST).
 This means the clocks ‘spring forward’ by one hour in the spring and ‘fall back’ by one hour in the autumn.

 The DST period in the U.S. officially begins on the second Sunday in March and ends on the first Sunday in November.
 On these dates, the time zone shifts from PST (UTC-8) to PDT (UTC-7) or vice-versa.
-So, when you hear about California’s time zone, remember it’s not static; it’s either PST or PDT depending on the time of year.
+So, when you hear about California’s time zone, remember it’s not static.
+It’s either PST or PDT depending on the time of year.

 PST vs. PDT: What’s the Difference?